 Any equipment recommended will be discussed and demonstrated.

 After the consultation your practitioner will write a full report including all of the new behaviour programmes that you are advised to implement with your dog.
-A copy of this is sent to your Veterinarian unless you request otherwise.
+A copy of this is sent to your Veterinarian if you wish.

 To find out about how we can help with specific behavioural problems, select from the options on the right hand side for more information.